raythurman2386/raythurman2386/README.md

   </a>
 </h1>

-<h3 align="center">Experienced Full Stack Developer and Entrepreneur</h3>
+<h3 align="center">GIS Software Engineer | Full Stack Developer | Entrepreneur</h3>

 Welcome to my GitHub profile!
-I'm Ray, an experienced Full Stack Developer and Entrepreneur passionate about crafting innovative solutions.
-My journey in the world of technology has led me to explore a variety of stacks and tools.
+I'm Ray, an experienced Full Stack Developer and GIS Software Engineer.
+Currently, I work for **XTS Technologies**, contracted to the **United States Geological Survey (USGS)** on the **Hydro Tools team**, building geospatial workflows for the **National Map Project**.

+- 🌎 My role focuses on creating innovative geospatial solutions that power vital mapping tools.

 - 👨‍💻 Explore my professional [Portfolio](https://raythurman.vercel.app/).
-It serves as a showcase of my expertise and dedication.
-Your feedback is highly appreciated as I strive to continuously refine it.
+It showcases my expertise and dedication.
+Your feedback is highly appreciated as I continuously refine it.

-- 💬 My expertise includes a range of technologies, with a focus on Python, Django, NextJS, Flask, GraphQL, and Node.js.
-Feel free to reach out for engaging discussions about these technologies or any related subjects.
+- 💬 My expertise includes Python, Django, NextJS, Flask, GraphQL, Node.js, and GIS technologies.
+Feel free to reach out for discussions on these or related topics.

-- 📫 Don't hesitate to connect with me via email at raymondthurman5@gmail.com.
+- 📫 Connect with me via email at raymondthurman5@gmail.com.

 ---